-The USC10G4 features two 10GBASE-SR fiber ports and four 1-GbE ports.
+The USC10G3 features two 10-GbE ports and four 1-GbE ports.
 The ports may be configured independently or in pairs via the management utility.
 Each port has two small indicator LEDs, one orange and one green.
 When illuminated, the orange light indicates that the port is operating at gigabit or 10-gigabit speed.
 The green light indicates connectivity.
 If both green and orange lights are off, either the port is in bypass mode or it has no connectivity.

-- ▶ For a comparison of inline versus SPAN, please see page 9. - ▶ To change settings via the management utility, please see page 34. - Please also read about the CTRL marker on page 16.
+- ► For a comparison of inline versus SPAN, please see page 9. - ▶ Please also read about the CTRL marker on page 13.